Homemade Bubble Bath - Natural Bubble Bath Recipes, Fun, Simple, Great For Your Skin & The Whole Family Can Enjoy!

 Putting it Together -

 Begin by mixing together your dry ingredients.
 Sifting each ingredient as it is added will help to prevent clumps.
 Sprinkle essential oil over the powder and mix some more.
 (15 drops max)

 Spritz (with a squirt bottle) the witch hazel onto your mixture while stirring.
 When it starts to stick together, it's time to mold.
 Do this quickly.

 Put the bombs in molds or use ice cream or melon ball scooper – wait a few minutes and tap them out.
 Let them air dry for 3 or 4 hours and voila! (good to let air dry another 24 hrs. before wrapping in plastic - good for several months)

 If you want to soften your bath water, use 2 T of light oil mixing in with essential oils.

-For more information and ideas for bathing a baby go to Baby Bath Time
+For more baby bath recipes, information and ideas for bathing a baby go to Baby Baths

 If you're looking for therapeutic recipes, we have more at Bath Recipes

 To order Essential Oils, Herbs, great products and supplies, just click below!